Dreams Los Cabos Resort & Spa - Mexico

 Can you arrange a special tour or activity for our guests?

 - These may be arranged through the preferred tour company set up in the resort lobby.
-They are more then happy to arrange a group outing to fit your needs.
+They are more then happy to arrange the best group outing to fit your needs.

 Do I need any immunizations before traveling?

-- You do not need any immunizations to travel to Mexico or the Dominican Republic.
+- You do not need any immunizations to travel to Mexico.

 What is the time zone?

-- Cancun, Mexico is located in the Central Time Zone
+- Los Cabos, Mexico is in the Mountain Time Zone

 Can I drink the water?